Experience a tale...

 - Friday 31 August, 7.30pm

-Performance length: approx. 1 hour 20 min (incl. interval).
+Performance length: approx. 1 hour 20 min (no interval).
 Latecomers will be seated after an 8 minutes lockout.
 Seating is general admission.

 Red leap theatre